Frequently Asked Questions

 The coaching is designed to be intense.
 At different times, you will go through a mixed bag of feelings, both positive and negative.
 However, if you work diligently with focus, you should feel more confident as the days pass by.

-Can I be kicked out?
+Can I be kicked out of the course?

-We won't physically kick you, but if you are disrupting the class, we reserve the right to ask you to leave.
+We won't physically kick you, but if you are disrupting the class, then we reserve the right to ask you to leave.

 What about the coaching is different than me just going off and learning on my own?